davidwaldherr/davidwaldherr/README.md

 While imagination may be more important than knowledge, knowledge empowers imagination, and learning how to code has accelerated this cycle for me.

-- 🌱 I’m currently learning web development with HTML and CSS.
-I'm looking forward to breaking into Javascript so that I can animate web pages and apps into interactive experiences.
+- 🌱 I’m currently learning how to integrate GPT3 APIs into code.
+In the meantime, I'm also using Treehouse to build my skills for developing with Javascript and React.

 - 📫 You can reach me at david.a.waldherr@vanderbilt.edu